selfage/counter/README.md

 ## Overview

-A dead simple implementation of an in-memory Counter class written in TypeScript.
-Compiled to ES6.
+Written in TypeScript and compiled to ES6 with inline source map & source.
+See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
+Provides A dead simple implementation of an in-memory Counter class.

 ## Usage